-Recognizing the importance of protecting elephants, De Beers has directed its efforts into Moving Giants, one of the longest elephant translocations attempted.
-Working in partnership with Peace Parks Foundation the project aims to move 200 elephants from De Beers’ Venetia Limpopo Nature Reserve (VLNR) in South Africa – where an abundance of thriving elephants was putting pressure on the ecosystem – to Zinave National Park in southern Mozambique, where the population was struggling to recover following 15 years of civil war.
+Recognizing the importance of protecting elephants, De Beers has directed its efforts into its program, ‘ Moving Giants,’ one of the longest elephant translocations ever attempted.
+Working in partnership with Peace Parks Foundation, the project moves overpopulated elephants from De Beers’ Venetia Limpopo Nature Reserve (VLNR) in South Africa to Zinave National Park in southern Mozambique, where the population was struggling to recover following 15 years of civil war.

-“So far, we’ve translocated 101 elephants to Zinave National Park, which immediately relieved a great deal of the pressure on the habitat within the VLNR’s ecosystem,” De Beers’ Head of Biodiversity, Erin Parham says, on the current state of play.
-“The remaining translocations have been put on hold following COVID 19-related movement restrictions, until circumstances allow.
+“So far, we’ve translocated 101 elephants to Zinave National Park, which immediately relieved a great deal of the pressure on the habitat within the VLNR’s ecosystem,” De Beers’ Head of Biodiversity, Erin Parham, says.
+“The remaining translocations are on hold following COVID-19-related movement restrictions.
 In the meantime, our ecology team continues to monitor the ecosystem and elephants as part of our long-term strategy, ensuring that they are protected and thriving.”

-An integral figure in the Moving Giants project has been Kester Vickery, co-founder of Conservation Solutions, a dedicated conservation activist and an expert in relocating large animals.
-Vickery joined De Beers Group on the Moving Giants project in 2018, but has spent nearly his entire life working with elephants.
-“One of our current challenges is finding suitable protected habitat to translocate elephants to,” Vickery says.
+An integral figure in the Moving Giants project has been Kester Vickery, co-founder of Conservation Solutions, a dedicated conservation activist, and an expert in relocating large animals.
+Vickery joined De Beers Group on the Moving Giants project in 2018 but has spent nearly his entire life working with elephants.
+“One of our current challenges is finding suitable protected habitat to translocate elephants too,” Vickery says.
 “But, thanks to the ambitious Moving Giants initiative, we have now learned that we can move large groups of elephants over long distances.
-Armed with this knowledge we can potentially move elephants to new areas previously thought too far.”
+Armed with this knowledge, we can potentially move elephants to new areas previously thought too far.”

 Baby Elephants Are a Symbol of Hope

-Recently, the project has celebrated the birth of baby calves, spotted in Zinave for the first time in many years.
-It’s a positive sign of hope, not only for the Moving Giants elephants, but for the future of rewilding conservation worldwide.
+As an incredible sign of success, the Moving Giants project has celebrated the birth of many baby elephants (calves), in the new park, Zinave, for the first time in many years.
+It’s a positive sign of hope for the Moving Giants elephants and the future of rewilding conservation worldwide.

 Kester Vickery agrees: “It is proof to us that the translocation was conducted successfully with minimal stress to the elephants themselves.
 It is safe to say that the elephants have settled into their new environment.
 They seem relaxed in the park and are breeding well.”